This article was updated on July 27, 2018.

 Managing Biometric Technology Risks

-The rise of the Internet of things (IoT), or personal sensors and other connected devices, has introduced new forms of big data collection for HR departments.
+The rise of the Internet of Things (IoT), or personal sensors and other connected devices, has introduced new forms of big data collection for HR departments.
 Sensor-based, biometric technologies can allow for increased accuracy for factors such as time-tracking, information security and employee health assessments.
-However, as SHRM highlights, those technologies can also introduce employee privacy risks and evoke "big brother" concerns among your employees.
 Legislative compliance and the guidance of subject matter experts, such as technology manufacturers and internal legal counsel, can be vital resources while implementing biometric technologies to verify the civil liberties of your workforce are not compromised inadvertently.

 Mitigating the Risk of Inaccurate Analysis